ktorio/ktor-documentation/topics/compression.md

 ```

 ### Configure response size {id="configure_response_size"}
-The `Compression` feature allows you to disable compression for responses whose size doesn't exceed the specified value.
+The `Compression` plugin allows you to disable compression for responses whose size doesn't exceed the specified value.
 To do this, pass the desired value (in bytes) to the [minimumSize](https://api.ktor.io/%ktor_version%/io.ktor.features/minimum-size.html) function:
 ```kotlin
     install(Compression) {
         deflate {